3pillarlabs/ios-autocomplete/README.md

 **Project Rationale**

 The purpose of this framework is to provide a simple, yet very useful feature - autocomplete textfield.
 IOS autocomplete is an iOS module that behaves like a normal text field with the added functionality that it provides suggestions to the user in a dropdown.

 ## Installation

-###CocoaPods Installation
+### CocoaPods

 Run Terminal